Afrostream/afrostream-auth-screens/readme.md

 this lock by screen functionnality is very weak. a user can change auth-screens.afrostream.tv domain or use a proxy to answer { authorized : true }

+# Limitation, O(n²)

+on every hit, we perform "checkAuth", doing redis.keys() This redis call is a O(n) complexity

+But,
+Nb keys = Nb users watching in real time x avg screns Nb searchs by sec = Nb users watching in real time / player pooling ttl => complexity is ~= O(n²)/ttl with n the number of users watching in real time.

+redis can perform a 1 Million search in 40ms on default laptop. let say that avg screens = 2 & ttl = 10.

+## 100 concurrent users

+Nb keys = 200
+Nb searchs by sec = 10

+rows searched by sec ~= 2 000   <=> 0ms cpu

+## 1 000 concurrent users

+Nb keys = 2 000
+Nb searchs by sec = 100

+rows searched by sec ~= 200 000  <=> 8ms cpu

+## 10 000 concurrent users

+Nb keys = 20 000
+Nb searchs by sec = 1 000

+rows searched by sec ~= 20 000 000 <=> 800ms cpu

+## Solution

+When reaching 10 000 concurrent users, we will need to change redis algorithm.
+Ex: add a meta hkey user.{userId}.screens containing list of "screen-uuid, with content & timeout"
+    (manually handle the timeout)
+Or reference other expiring redis keys.